 Vietnamese at Seven Corners

 You can’t go wrong with a trek out to the Seven Corners area of Arlington for a bahn mi or bowl of pho.
 Located near the Falls Church area of Fairfax county, it’s about eight miles west of the District of Columbia.
-This area’s history goes back to civil war times, but today it’s more well-know due to an influx of Vietnamese people.
+This area’s history goes back to Civil War times, but today it’s more well-known due to an influx of Vietnamese people.
 Today the residents are 20% Asian.
 For a taste of the new local flavor, head directly to the The Eden Center, where a Vietnamese-American strip mall is located across Wilson Boulevard from the Seven Corners Shopping Center.
-Then dig into a big bowl pho!
+Then dig into a big bowl of pho!

 Transport: East Falls Church Metro Station

 In the area known as Arlandria, an Alexandria neighborhood, you’ll find plenty of immigrants mainly from El Salvador, but also lots from Honduras and Guatemala.
 Here Pupusarias are as common as convenience stores and there are no shortage of Latin supermarkets.
 Look out for the yearly Arlandria-Chirilagua Festival which celebrates Latino culture featuring live entertainment, food and vendor sales at Four Mile Run Park.
 For a taste of something local, try grilled meat or pupusas anywhere.
 You’ll find more Latin American flavors in the Mount Pleasant, Adams Morgan, and Columbia Heights neighborhoods in the District of Columbia if you want to stay closer to the center.